kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/a_mon0500pm.md

 ### Homework for October 12th

-THe homework for October 12th is to DRAFT your new project in scratch, without using scratch, on paper.
+The homework for October 12th is to DRAFT your new project in scratch, without using scratch, on paper.
 This is a "thinking ahead" challenge.

 Think about characters, objects, actions, scripts, etc.